Cloud-Code-Academy/git-github-fundamentals-off-nadir-insight/GitQuestions.md

 - in a production org, what location is the source of truth?
 - what is the process of 'deploying to production' when developer/sandbox orgs aren't necessarily the same thing as developer branches in Github (different tracking systems)
 - process for aligning VCS Audit Trail of an org vs VCS in Github
+- I completely neglected the remote vs local aspect of github... more research needed here

 # github practice
 *approach for workflow*